Blogs updates.

 leech

-During the wetter months leeches are found in abundance especially off the man made forest tracks.
+During the wetter months leeches are found in abundance especially off the man made forest tracks and pathways.
 In the drier months blood sucking ticks abound.

 black termite, Macrotermes carbonarius